apache/felix-dev/http/README.md

   * `org.apache.felix.http.cometd` - Adds Comet/Ajax Push functionality to the HTTP Service implementation.
   * `org.apache.felix.http.proxy` - Proxy that is needed inside WAR when deployed inside an application server.

-Note that as of version **3.x**, the Serlvet APIs are **no longer** packaged with the implementation bundles!
+Note that as of version **3.x**, the Servlet APIs are **no longer** packaged with the implementation bundles!
 If you are migrating from lower versions, be sure to add the
 `org.apache.felix.http.servlet-api` (or any other compatible Serlvet API bundle) to your classpath and deployment!

+## Installing additional bundles for the optional HTTP/2 support with jetty

+The jetty implementation uses the OSGi ServiceLoader mediator technique to find certain pluggable components that are required for HTTP/2 support.
+Your OSGi runtime must first have the bundles needed for OSGi ServiceLoader support deployed.
+Background information about the OSGi ServiceLoader integration is discussed [here](https://blog.osgi.org/2013/02/javautilserviceloader-in-osgi.html)

+Deploying the following set of bundles would be one way to enable the ServiceLoader mediator support:

+  * `org.apache.aries.spifly:org.apache.aries.spifly.dynamic.bundle:1.3.0`
+  * `org.apache.aries:org.apache.aries.util:1.1.3`
+  * `org.ow2.asm:asm:8.0.1`
+  * `org.ow2.asm:asm-analysis:8.0.1`
+  * `org.ow2.asm:asm-commons:8.0.1`
+  * `org.ow2.asm:asm-tree:8.0.1`
+  * `org.ow2.asm:asm-util:8.0.1`

+Next, depending on your server environment you must choose only one of the following sets of additional bundles to deploy [as described in the jetty documentation](https://www.eclipse.org/jetty/documentation/current/alpn-chapter.html)

+1. For java 9 or later:
+    * `org.eclipse.jetty.alpn:alpn-api:1.1.3.v20160715`
+    * `org.eclipse.jetty:jetty-alpn-java-server:${jetty.version}`

+2. For java 8:
+    * `org.eclipse.jetty:jetty-alpn-openjdk8-server:${jetty.version}`

+    * For java 8 versions earlier than 1.8.0_252 download and add -Xbootclasspath/p:/path_to_file_here/alpn-boot-8.1.13.v20181017.jar as an argument to the java process and then deploy the following bundle:
+        * `org.eclipse.jetty.osgi:jetty-osgi-alpn:${jetty.version}`

+    * For java 8 version 1.8.0_252 or later skip the bootclasspath argument and deploy the following bundle instead:
+        * `org.eclipse.jetty.alpn:alpn-api:1.1.3.v20160715`

 ## Using the OSGi Http Whiteboard